ZcashFoundation/GrantProposals-2018Q2/README.md

 GitHub issues are great for public discussion but the review committee occasionally prefers email addresses for direct communication.

-## Progress Report
+## Progress Reports

-Funded projects will be required to submit a short report 6 months after receiving funding—for the sake of transparency, ease of locating products, and evaluating future proposals from the same proposers.
+Funded projects will be required to submit periodic progress reports every month to the [general Zcash Foundation mailing list.](https://lists.z.cash.foundation/mailman/listinfo/general), and a more comprehensive report 6 months after receiving funding—for the sake of transparency, ease of locating products, and evaluating future proposals from the same proposers.
+Additionally, at the *Zcash Foundation Grant Review Committe's* discretion, funding may not be fully granted until successful completion of initial progress reports.

 ## Payment